Secrets Of SEO Copywriting Revealed

 If you focus only on human readers, you’ll end up getting little or no search engine traffic.
 On the other hand, if you focus only on pleasing the search engines, your copy will sound stilted and strange, and it won’t convert well.

 So, how do you decide how to balance the two?
 When should you include a keyword to help boost traffic?
-When should you cut a keyword to make your copy more smooth for humans?
+When should you cut a keyword to make your copy easier for humans to read and understand?

 The answer is really common sense.
 Sometimes I see web pages which are optimized for keywords which are grammatically incorrect, or spelled wrong.
 This is a good example of becoming too obsessed with search engines and not paying enough attention to human readers.